 Scatter the almonds over the top of the cooked vegetables.
 Add the crisp sage leaves and:

-200g feta cheese, crumbled (Angel Food has a fantastic dairy-free feta cheese)
+200g feta cheese, crumbled (it’s easy to make tasty dairy-free feta cheese)

 Serve with steamed snow peas or beans and Mung Basil Pesto.